- Colleges and Schools

-Jeffrey M. Campbell is an associate professor of Retailing at The University of South Carolina.
-He also serves as a visiting instructor at The University of Aruba.
-Dr. Campbell received his Ph.D. in Retail, Hospitality, and Tourism from the University of Tennessee, Knoxville with a minor in Marketing.
-Previously, he completed his M.B.A. from the University of Texas at Arlington and his B.S. from the Valparaiso University in Business Administration with a concentration in Human Resources Management.
+Jeffrey M. Campbell is an associate professor of retailing at The University of South Carolina.
+Campbell also serves as a visiting instructor at The University of Aruba.
+Campbell received his Ph.D. in retail, hospitality, and tourism from the University of Tennessee, Knoxville, with a minor in marketing.
+Previously, he completed his M.B.A. from the University of Texas at Arlington and his B.S. from the Valparaiso University in business administration with a concentration in human resources management.

 Honors and awards

 - Best Conference Paper, American Marketing Association / American Collegiate Retailing Association Triennial Conference, 2015